cjshelton/portfolio/src/blog-posts/2021-10-18-buiding-a-serverless-booking-system-with-nextjs/index.md

 # Introduction

-My family recently acquired a static caravan to be shared throughout the year as a place to have a break.
-My first thought was
+We recently acquired a holiday home in the family to be shared throughout the year as a place to have a break.
+My first thought
+was:

 <p class="italic">"This will be great."</p>

-And my second thought, like most other software engineers, was
+And my second thought, like most other software engineers, was:

 <p class="italic">"I think a custom booking system is in order here."</p>

-Jokes aside, something was needed to help coordinate who's in the caravan and when throughout the year, and I saw this as an opportunity to see how quickly I could get something working in the space of a few evenings, using serverless technology and BaaS (Backend as a Service) solutions, with zero setup or operating costs.
+Jokes aside, something was needed to help coordinate who's in the holiday home and when throughout the year, and I saw this as an opportunity to see how quickly I could get something working in the space of a few evenings, using serverless technology and <span class="bold">\*</span>aaS (mostly Backend as a Service) solutions, with zero setup or operating costs.

 I achieved my goal with the help of [Next.js][nextjs-url], [Auth0][auth0-url], [Supabase][supabase-url] and [Netlify][netlify-functions-url]
-(for hosting and serverless functions), and it's all written in [TypeScript][typescript-url] too.
+(for web hosting and serverless functions), and it's all written in [TypeScript][typescript-url] too.
 Read on to find out more about these technologies and how they helped me achieve my goal.

 <div class="flex-images">